defcon1dfw/defcon1dfw.github.io/_posts/2025-02-16-address-water-damage-quickly.md

 Water damage is common in homes and commercial buildings, often resulting from leaks, flooding, storms, or excess humidity.

-While it may seem minor at first, if left untreated, water damage can lead to severe structural issues, financial burdens, and [health risks](https://www.cdc.gov/floods/safety/reentering-your-flooded-home-safety.html?CDC_AAref_Val=https%3A%2F%2Fwww.cdc.gov%2Fdisasters%2Ffloods%2Fafter.html).
+While it may seem minor at first if left untreated, water damage can lead to severe structural issues, financial burdens, and [health risks](https://www.cdc.gov/floods/safety/reentering-your-flooded-home-safety.html?CDC_AAref_Val=https%3A%2F%2Fwww.cdc.gov%2Fdisasters%2Ffloods%2Fafter.html).
 One of the most concerning consequences of water damage is [mold growth]({{ site.url }}/service/mold).

 [Mold thrives in damp environments](https://www.fema.gov/fact-sheet/mold-problems-and-solutions) and can cause significant damage to property and pose serious health risks to occupants.
 Taking proactive measures to address water damage before mold develops can save time and money and prevent potential health hazards.